LiyouZhou/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 # **Traffic Sign Recognition**

-## Writeup

 ---

 **Build a Traffic Sign Recognition Project**

-The goals / steps of this project are the following:
+The goals and steps of this project are the following:
 * Load the data set (see below for links to the project data set)
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture